 It is important that community objectors are able to attend a hearing of the District Licensing Committee in person.

 It will be very useful to find out if the three reporting agencies (Council, Police and Health Authorities) plan to oppose the application.
 If there is opposition from the reporting agencies, your objection has a much better chance of success.
+If the reporting agencies know there is strong community opposition to the application, they may be more inclined to consider opposing the licence application.

 Make sure all parties are fully aware of the process; including when the objection needs to be lodged and that they may be required to attend a hearing